 - Electronic Gadgets

-- Q. How long CAT score is valid?
+- Q. How long a CAT score is valid?

 Ans.
 CAT score is valid until the 31st December of the year for which the admission will be taking place.